Learn How to grow Aronia and relish this low-maintenance and easy to grow superfruit at home.

 What is Aronia

-Aronia, which is also called as chokeberry is a small shrub native to Eastern North America that offers acidic, delicious edible berries.
+Aronia, which is also called as chokeberry is a small shrub native to Eastern North America that offers acidic, delicious edible berries that also attracts birds.

-During the time of flowering in April or when chokeberry sets fruit in summer it offers a beautiful general appearance.
+During the time of flowering in April or when chokeberry sets fruit in summer, it offers a beautiful appearance.
+The berries are sweeter than cherries and grapes but the bitterness turns it distasteful, though you can neutralize the bitter flavor by pairing the berry with other fruits.

 Varieties for Growing Aronia Berries